Middleware

 Super Global Middleware

-Global middleware of the main project only affects the main project and does not affect application plugins.
-Sometimes we want to add a middleware that affects globally, including all plugins, then we can use super global middleware.
+Global middleware in the main project only affects the main project and does not affect application plugins.
+If you want middleware that affects everything, including all plugins, use super global middleware.

 return [